Keith Langford: AEK Athens

 On August 10, 2019, Langford signed with the Greek Basket League team AEK Athens, for the 2019–20 season.
 He averaged 19.2 points, 3.2 rebounds and 2.5 assists per game.
 On July 31, 2020, Langford signed a two-year extension with the team.
 On October 2, 2020, Langford was named the Most Valuable Player of the 2019–20 Basketball Champions League.
 He left the team during the 2021 offseason and remained a free agent until the end of that calendar year.

-On February 14, 2022, Langford officially signed a deal to return to AEK for the rest of the season.
+On February 14, 2022, Langford signed a deal to return to AEK for the rest of the season.
 On May 23 of the same year, Langford was ruled out for the remainder of the Greek Basket League playoffs after relapsing on a previous injury, thus bringing his second stint with the club to an unceremonious end (he appeared in a total of only four games).

+On May 4, 2023, Langford announced his retirement from professional basketball.